bahim22/work/Docs2/AplusQues.md

 1. RAID 0 striped across drives to improve performance but w/ no redundancy
 2. RAID 10 combines mirroring for data protection and striping for speed
+   1. provides full redundancy via mirroring and stripping all info stored w/in the drives
+   2. requires atleast 4 drives
 3. SATA drive uses 15-pin connector
 4. SSDs are non-volatile memory with fast performance and lower power consumption than HDD
 5. Full backup: all chosen files are backed up and Archive bit is set to ON afterwards
 6. Incremental backup: only edited/new files since last bakup are backedup
 7. Differential backup: similar to incremental, except archive bit isn't set, which will cause the next diff backup to include files that were backed up during previous backups
 8. d
 9. Blu-ray discs can be single or multiple-use and split into categories based on 3 factors
    1. functionality: BD-R single use, BD-RE/RW multi-use (RE-recordable erasable is newer)
    2. Capacity: BD-SL(25gb), DL(50gb), BD-XL = TL(100gb) & QL(128gb)
    3. content quality: regular(1080p high def vid) and ultra HD(4k ultra HD, better colour depth; region-free, but need 4k Blu-R player)